jhufton770/RepData_PeerAssessment1/PA1_template.md

 The weekday figure above closely resembles the first graph (Histogram of Steps Taken by Day) for the full daily average which encompassed both weekend days and weekdays.
-The weekend (only) figure immediately above shows activity spread more evenly through out the day which might be explained by less seditary work-related time during the weekend.
+The weekend (only) figure immediately above shows activity spread more evenly through out the day which might be explained by less sedintary work-related time during the weekend.